d86leader/vim-stupidcomplete/README.md

 # vim-stupidcomplete
-A small fold-based usercomplete function for vim
+A small indent-based usercomplete function for vim